Tali Farhadian Weinstein: Career

+On November 8, 2024, President Joe Biden announced his intent to nominate Farhadian Weinstein to serve as a United States district judge of the United States District Court for the Southern District of New York.
+Her nomination was not sent to the Senate before Biden left office.

 Political positions

-Farhadian Weinstein views as priorities: gun violence (which she would seek to stem by addressing gun trafficking and ghost guns) and gender-based violence (such as sexual assault and domestic violence).
-During the 2021 campaign, she proposed creating a new Bureau of Gender-Based Violence, composed of a Sex Crimes Unit and a Domestic Violence Unit, in the district attorney's office.
-Other top priorities of hers are: ensuring fairness in the legal system, protecting immigrants, addressing traffic violence, and preventing hate crimes.
-She supports giving judges discretion to jail defendants who they believe pose a danger and supports abolishing cash bail entirely.
+During her 2021 campaign, she proposed creating a new Bureau of Gender-Based Violence, composed of a Sex Crimes Unit and a Domestic Violence Unit, in the district attorney's office.
+She supports abolishing cash bail entirely and giving judges discretion to jail defendants who they believe pose a danger.

 Farhadian Weinstein does not support defunding the police, calling the phrase "inflammatory".
 At a forum with the eight candidates for the Manhattan DA's office, she was one of only two who said they would not "defund the police," something that the DA's office has no authority over.
 She has indicated support for police reform.
 She was in favor of the repeal of a rule that kept personnel files for police officers confidential.
 This rule was repealed in 2020 by the New York State Legislature.